ovh/docs/pages/web/web-paas/development-submodules/guide.en-au.md

 To fix this, you need to:

 1\.
-Change your `.gitmodules` file from the HTTPS syntax to the SSH syntax, e.g.
+Change your `.gitmodules` file from HTTPS syntax to SSH syntax, e.g.

     from: